-The Harry Potter font used in the logo is very similar to a font called “Harry P,” designed by Graham Meade, which imitates the unique text used in the logo.
-The lettering featured in the Harry Potter logo is a custom design created specifically for the movie posters by Marcus Leis Allion, a graphic designer who worked on the first four Harry Potter films.
-Allion based his design on a typeface called Cochin, invented in 1912 by Georges Peignot.
+The Harry Potter font used in the logo is custom-made but very similar to a font called “Harry P,” designed by Graham Meade, which imitates the unique text used in the logo.

 Since there is no official font available to the public or for sale that matches the Harry Potter logo perfectly, numerous fans and designers to attempt replicate or imitate it through various means.
 One of the most well-known and widely adopted fan-created fonts is “Harry P,” developed by GemFonts / Typotheticals in 1999, drawing inspiration from the logo of the inaugural book, Harry Potter and the Philosopher’s Stone (or Sorcerer’s Stone in the United States).